curedao/docs/README.md

 The solution is to use the oceans of real-world evidence to accelerate the discovery of new cures and reveal hidden causes of disease.

-The human body can be viewed as a black box with inputs (like diet, treatments, etc) and outputs (like symptom severity).
+The human body can be viewed as a black box with inputs (like diet, treatments, etc.) and outputs (like symptom severity).
 We're creating a mathematical model of human biology to determine the input factors and values that produce optimal health outcomes.

 ![Machine Learning Health Optimization Protocol](assets/analytics/black-box-model-animation.gif)